ProvenanceAnalytics/kairos/README.md

 We provide a [demo](DARPA/README.md) to illustrate step-by-step how you can run the code end-to-end.
+Additionally, we provide IPython notebook scripts for all of our experiments.
 > Due to the extended amount of time it takes to
 > train a model, we also provide pre-trained models
 > of our experimental datasets.